notzune/docs/src/mech/economy/API.md

 [Treasury](https://github.com/ArcanePlugins/Treasury/wiki/About-Treasury) is a more recent API that hit the market at the start of 2022 and is (at the time of writing this page) currently going through a massive rewrite that has resulted in it being mostly unusable in its current state.
 However, it addresses a lot of the issues with Vault that were listed above.
 Our API is modeled heavily after Treasury which is reflected in the proposed [hierarchy](api/hierarchy.md).

+[Gringotts](https://github.com/nikosgram/gringotts), although not marketted as a standalone Economy API, does have functionality to act as one.
+It is the first (and iirc only) publically available plugin to use the concept of physical items translated into currency.
+We can use their repository as reference when building our system as their system is proven to work.

+[HyperConomy](https://github.com/coleweinman/HyperConomyX) is the last plugin on this list that provides a decent API and infact already had a way of creating per-region markets as well as dynamic price changing.
+Our system is modeled similar to theirs in that aspect but HyperConomy suffered from countless bugs, was abandoned by its developers, and wasn't very user or server operator friendly.
+That being said, the concept was great and we can learn a lot from them and their shortcomings.
+You can consider our `Market` system as an upgraded, more refined version of `HyperConomy`.

+## Integration
+The main benefit of creating an Economy API from scratch is complete control over what goes into it.
+The goal of the API is to integrate seamlessly with projects such as [`Nodes`](../nodes.md) for example.